 Timing and length of publication

 With the exception of intervention decisions, we will generally give the regulated person or firm the opportunity to comment in advance about whether the decision should be published.
-We will take their views in to account when making our decision whether to publish and will tell them what we have decided.
+We will take their views in to account when deciding whether to publish and will tell them our decision.

-Generally, we will automatically remove decisions from our website three years after the date of publication, unless we consider that exceptionally it is not in the public interest for us to do so.
+Generally, we will automatically remove decisions from our website three years after the date of publication - unless we consider that exceptionally it is not in the public interest for us to do so.

 Review of publication

-If we are asked to remove a publication within the three year period because of new information or a change in circumstances, we will consider if this is appropriate.
+If we are asked to remove a publication within the three-year period because of new information or a change in circumstances, we will consider if this is appropriate.
 In doing so, we will have regard to all the circumstances and consider the request in line with the factors relating to the decision to publish set out above.